smroid/cedar-solve/docs/installation.rst

 Manually download source code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Go to `the GitHub repository <https://github.com/smroid/cedar-solve>`_, click `Clone or Download` and `Download ZIP` and extract the tetra3 directory to where you want to use it.
+Go to `the GitHub repository <https://github.com/smroid/cedar-solve>`_, click `Clone or Download` and `Download ZIP` and extract the cedar-solve directory to where you want to use it.
 You can put this directly in your Python project as a module and use, or see below for how to install it.

 Use git to download and contribute to source code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To be able to easily download and contribute updates to tetra3 you should install Git.
+To be able to easily download and contribute updates to cedar-solve you should install Git.
 Follow the instructions for your platform `over here <https://git-scm.com/downloads>`_.

-Now open a terminal/CMD window in the directory where you wish to use tetra3 and clone the GitHib repository::
+Now open a terminal/CMD window in the directory where you wish to use cedar-solve and clone the GitHib repository::

     git clone "https://github.com/smroid/cedar-solve.git"

-You should see the tetra3 directory created for you with all neccessary files.
+You should see the cedar-solve directory created for you with all neccessary files.
 Check the status of your repository by typing::

-    cd tetra3
+    cd cedar-solve
     git status

-which should tell you that you are on the branch "master" and are up to date with the origin (which is the GitHub version of tetra3).
+which should tell you that you are on the branch "master" and are up to date with the origin (which is the GitHub version of cedar-solve).
 If a new update has come to GitHub you can update yourself by typing::

     git pull